khorolets/near-lake-pulse/README.md

 It is supposed to be used for healthcheck and check that the data we've reindexed to the AWS S3 buckets is consistent and doesn't have any gaps.

+And also it can send alert notifications via TelegramBot (optional) if blocks per second rate drop to zero.

 ## Usage

 **Don't forget** you need to have `~/.aws/credentials` with your AWS credentials